Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

    ```

 2. Get the `srcx` element from pipeline:

    ```javascript
    var src = pipeline.getSource('srcx');
    ```

 3. Start the pipeline before providing input:

    ```javascript
    pipeline.start();
    ```

 4. Input data to be processed by the pipeline.
-You can get `TensorsInfo` expected at input from the `Source` object:
+The `Source.inputTensorsInfo` property has the `TensorsInfo` expected at input:

    ```javascript
    var inputInfo = src.inputTensorsInfo;